REVISED: NOVEMBER 2018

 Italics can be used to emphasize a word or phrase.

-All figures and tables should appear on separate pages at the end of the text.
-However, as a guide to the data processor and the printer, authors should indicate by means of notes in the typescript where tables and figures are to appear in the text.
+All figures and tables should appear in the text at the appropriate places and positions.
 Figures should be clearly identified in the text and should be referred to as Figure 1 etc. (and not Fig. 1).
 A few well-selected figures can speak a thousand words.